Ramie: History

-Ramie has been grown in China for many centuries, and farmers in ancient China are known to have used the fiber to weave clothing.
+Ramie has been grown in China for many centuries, and farmers in ancient China are known to have used the fibre to weave clothing.
 In China, it is called zhù má (苎麻).
 It may have been used in cloth for wrapping mummies in Egypt.
 Though ramie and flax are difficult to distinguish from one another in ancient cloth, ramie's resistance to bacteria and mildew would make it appropriate for mummy wrapping.

-Taiwan's aboriginal people have used ramie for millennia in fabric production and ramie is still used to create traditional garb which is worn in the festivals which have not been banned (mostly related to decapitation and stabbing enemy captives).
+Taiwan's aboriginal people have used ramie for millennia in fabric production and ramie is still used to create traditional garb.

 Ramie was used to produce an open-weave fabric called mechera, used for shirts and dressing gowns suitable for warm climates.
 The French painter Raoul Dufy designed in the early 20th century patterns for prints on mechera used by the French shirtmaker Charvet.

 Brazil began production in the late 1930s with production peaking in 1971.
-Since then, production has steadily declined as a result of competition from alternative crops, such as soybeans, and from synthetic fibers.
+Since then, production has steadily declined as a result of competition from alternative crops, such as soybeans, and from synthetic fibres.

 Properties

-Ramie is one of the strongest natural fibers.
+Ramie is one of the strongest natural fibres.
 It exhibits even greater strength when wet.
-Ramie fiber is known especially for its ability to hold shape, reduce wrinkling, and introduce a silky lustre to the fabric appearance.
-It is not as durable as other fibers, so is usually used as a blend with other fibers such as cotton or wool.
+Ramie fibre is known especially for its ability to hold shape, reduce wrinkling, and introduce a silky lustre to the fabric appearance.
+It is not as durable as other fibres, so is usually used as a blend with other fibres such as cotton or wool.
 It is similar to linen in absorbency, density, and microscopic appearance.
 It does not dye as well as cotton.
 Because of its high molecular crystallinity, ramie is stiff and brittle and will break if folded repeatedly in the same place; it lacks resiliency and is low in elasticity and elongation potential.